lukas-pointner-gabriel/portfolio/README.md

   -	Led a cross-functional team (mechanical, software, electronics) of 10 engineers and technicians to put developed test rig and drive unit in operation while meeting strict deadlines
   -	Conducted FEA and MBS to optimize mechanical test rig design
   -	Developed safety concept and conducted Failure Mode and Effects Analysis (FMEA)
-  -	Developed a robust and low-cost torque measurement unit for measurements at rotational speeds of up to 50,000 rpm
+  -	Developed a robust and low-cost torque measurement system for measurements at rotational speeds of up to 50,000 rpm

 **Conducted comprehensive test runs on function, efficiency, and dynamics**
   -	Developed test programs and procedures for investigating function, dynamics, and efficiency